 German Longhaired Pointers were first developed as gundogs in Germany.
-They have since become a very highly prized breed, not only as working dogs, but also as family pets as well!
+They have since become a very highly prized breed, not only as working dogs but also as family pets.

-In terms of their personalities, they are very friendly and sociable doggies who love to be around 'hoomans'.
-Additionally, they are also very intelligent as well, which means they are easier to train than other breeds.
-However, their extremely high energy levels mean that they aren't the best breed for first time owners as they need to be handled by someone who has experience with the breed.
+In terms of their personalities, they are very friendly and sociable dogs who love to be around 'hoomans'.
+Additionally, they are very intelligent, which means they are easier to train than other breeds.
+However, their extremely high energy levels mean that they're not the best breed for first-time owners as they need to be handled by someone who has experience with the breed.